stefems/rover-challenge/README.md

 ## When you're done with the project...

-When you're done with the project, push your work back into the repo and include the output file, `sitters.csv`.
-Then, reply to the email you received from us letting us know you've pushed your project.
+When you're done with the project, compress your project directory into a Zip file or similar, making sure to include the output file, `sitters.csv`.
+Then, reply to the email you received from us with your attachment.

 # Evaluation